bodrovis/jquery-slick-rails/README.md

 A ruby gem that uses the Rails asset pipeline to include the jQuery Slick plugin by Ken Wheeler (https://kenwheeler.github.io/slick/).

+If you are using Rails 6 with Webpacker then you don't need this gem (install Slick directly from NPM instead).
+Check out [this sample app](https://github.com/bodrovis/jquery-slick-rails-demo/tree/master/Rails6Webpacker) for more info.

 ## Installation

 Add this line to your application's Gemfile: